ThreeMammals/Ocelot/README.md

 In this example OcRequestId is the request header that contains the clients request id.

+There is also a setting in the GlobalConfiguration section which will override whatever has been set at ReRoute level for the request id.
+The setting is as fllows.

+		"RequestIdKey": "OcRequestId",

+It behaves in exactly the same way as the ReRoute level RequestIdKey settings.

 ## Caching

 Ocelot supports some very rudimentary caching at the moment provider by